 If Morgan Stanley pays a regular or ordinary dividend on its common stock, you will be credited with a dividend equivalent with respect to your LTIP Award to the extent it is outstanding on the dividend record date in an amount equal to the amount of the dividend that would have been paid on a number of shares of Morgan Stanley common stock corresponding to the Target Award.
 Morgan Stanley will credit the dividend equivalents when it pays the corresponding dividend on its common stock.
-Your dividend equivalents will vest and be paid in cash at the same time as, and subject to the same vesting and cancellation provisions set forth in this Award Certificate with respect to, your LTIP Award (provided that, subject to Section 3(e), the dividend equivalents may be paid following the date on which the LTIP Award converts to shares of Morgan Stanley common stock on the next administratively practicable payroll date).
-The amount of dividend equivalents paid to you will be based on the number of performance stock units that actually convert to shares and will be paid only if your LTIP Award converts to shares.
+[Dividend equivalents will accrue interest at the short-term Treasury rate then in effect, compounded monthly, through the Scheduled Conversion Date (or if applicable, such earlier date on which the LTIP Award converts to shares of Morgan Stanley common stock).]
+Your dividend equivalents [(and any related interest)] will vest and be paid in cash at the same time as, and subject to the same vesting and cancellation provisions set forth in this Award Certificate with respect to, your LTIP Award (provided that, subject to Section 3(e), the dividend equivalents may be paid following the date on which the LTIP Award converts to shares of Morgan Stanley common stock on the next administratively practicable payroll date).
+The amount of dividend equivalents [(and related interest)] paid to you will be based on the number of performance stock units that actually convert to shares and will be paid only if your LTIP Award converts to shares.

-In the event your LTIP Award is canceled in full on or before the Scheduled Conversion Date, all dividend equivalents credited to you in respect of regular or ordinary dividends will be canceled.
+In the event your LTIP Award is canceled in full on or before the Scheduled Conversion Date, all dividend equivalents [(and related interest)] credited to you in respect of regular or ordinary dividends will be canceled.
 No dividend equivalents will be paid to you on any portion of your LTIP Award that is canceled.